VTQuantMethodsEEB/CatherineHucul/README.md

 ## Week 1 – Intro to R

-CODE : Hucul Assignment 1 DATA: pred\_behav.csv
+CODE : Hucul Assignment 1 DATA: pred_behav.csv

-Here, I explored how to use R and did some basic calculations.
+Copied and pasted from your example: Here, I explored how to use R and did some basic calculations.

-KL: Great job!
-Excellent work on your README.
+## Week 2 + 3 - Data Manipulation and GitHub

+Code: week3_CatherineHucul.R
+Data: pred_behav.csv

+examined data for mistakes, put data in tidy format (I think) mutate + summarise the data.
+Week 3 included a few ggplots using the data.